Frequently Asked Questions

 Should you install a septic system?

-In general, if a property is over 3 acres in size and is outside of any city limits you are permitted to install your own septic if you choose to do so.
-If you hire someone to install a septic for you the cost is generally between $2,000-$3,000.
+In general, if a property is over 3 acres in size and is outside of any city limits you are permitted to install your own septic if you choose to do so (if the county does not have zoning restrictions).
+If you hire someone to install a septic for you the cost is generally between $2,000-$4,000.

 Many people find that a simple outhouse is a suitable choice for their vacation property or cabin.
 An outhouse can be built in an afternoon at a cost of less than $200.